LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 - **smartresize.js** : Debouncing function from [John Hann](https://github.com/unscriptable)
 - **tags-filter.scss** : Filter posts by using their tags on archives page : `/tags`

-Each files correspond to a feature.
+Each file correspond to a feature.

 ## Build ##